sysadminmike/couch-to-postgres/README.md

     //CURL_SETOPT(http_handle, CURLOPT_POST, 1);  //Comment this out
     CURL_SETOPT(http_handle, CURLOPT_CUSTOMREQUEST, "PUT");  //Add this

+Note this change may soon not be needed as I think bulk POSTS are the way to go.

 See note about pgsql-http module install if you not sure how to install a postgres extension.